Starting a new project

 - XAMPP or something similar

 grav-theme-prefix is not required but is good practice in Grav development.
-It is also required if you plan on releasing on the GPM.)
+It is also required if you plan on releasing on the GPM).
+You wont need GitHub for a bit so you can close it once the repository has been created.

 On your computer, create a folder named after your project.